ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 All available CoRIMs are collected.

-CoRIMs that are not within their validity period, or that cannot be associated with an authenticated and authorised source MUST be discarded.
+CoRIMs that are not within their validity period, or that cannot be associated with an authenticated and authorized source MUST be discarded.

 Any CoRIM that has been secured by a cryptographic mechanism, such as a signature, that fails validation MUST be discarded.